FrankLeeeee/frankleeeee.github.io/blogs/2024-10-19-safetensor.md

   url: "https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/safetensors/safetensors-logo-light.svg"
 ---

-A long time ago, a very simple question came to my mind when I was reading a bunch of Hugging Face's documentation - what does Hugging Face's SafeTensor do?
-The term "safetensor" appears in many places in the Hugging Face's documentation but people rarely talk about it and discuss its purpose.
+A long time ago, a very simple question came to my mind when I was reading a bunch of Hugging Face's documentation - what does Hugging Face's Safetensor do?
+The term "Safetensor" appears in many places in the Hugging Face's documentation but people rarely talk about it and discuss its purpose.
 Recently, there was a security affair which affected a team's model training progress and this prompts me to revisit this question and write this blog.
 It should be noted that this blog is not a discussion of the affair but rather the technical advocation for the use of safetensors to protect your models, which are the most important assets in the AI era.

 ## What's wrong with the current model storage?